Minimum Rectilinear Polygons for Given Angle Sequences: The Monotone Case: Minimum Area

-{ Given an $xy$-monotone angle sequence~$S$ of length~$n$, we can find a polygon~$P$ that realizes~$S$ and minimizes its \begin{enumerate*}[label=(\roman{*})] \item bounding box or \item area \end{enumerate*} in $O(n)$ time, and in constant time we can find the optimum value of the objective if the $\rlength$s of the stair sequences are given. } \begin{theorem} \thmXyareaTxt \end{theorem} \begin{proof} Part~(i) of Theorem~\ref{thm:xyarea} follows from the following observation: The bounding box of every polygon that realizes~$S$ has width at least $\max\{r(T),r(B)\}+1$ and height at least $\max\{r(L),r(R)\}+1$.
-By drawing three stairs with edges of unit length, we can meet these lower bounds.
+In this section, we obtain the following two results. \begin{theorem} Given an~$xy$-monotone angle sequence~$S$ of length~$n$, we can find a polygon~$P$ that realizes~$S$ and minimizes its \begin{inlinelistRoman} \item bounding box or \item area \end{inlinelistRoman} in~${\bigOh(n)}$ time, and in constant time we can find the optimum objective value if the~$\rlength$s of the stair sequences are given. \end{theorem} Part~\ref{thm:part1bb} of Theorem~\ref{thm:xyarea} follows from the following observation: The bounding box of every polygon that realizes~$S$ has width at least and height at least Since we can always draw three stairs with edges of unit length, we can meet these lower bounds.

-For part~(ii), we first consider angle sequences with at most two nonempty stairs.
-Here, the only non-trivial case is when the angle sequence consists of two opposite stair sequences, that is, $\TL$ and $\BR$, or $\BL$ and $\TR$.
-W.l.o.g., consider the second case.
+For part~\ref{thm:part2area}, we first consider angle sequences with at most two nonempty stairs.
+Here, the only non-trivial case is when the angle sequence consists of two opposite stair sequences, that is,~$\TL$ and~$\BR$, or~$\BL$ and~$\TR$.
+Without loss of generality, consider the second case.